aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-7-0/_index.md

 ### **Added Protection.VerifyPassword Method**
 Aspose.Cells for .NET 8.7.0 has exposed the Protection.VerifyPassword method that can be used to [verify the password used to protect the Worksheet](/cells/net/verify-password-used-to-protect-the-worksheet/).
-This method accepts an instance of string as parameter and returns true if specified password matches with the password used to protect the Worksheet.
+This method accepts a string as a parameter and returns true if the specified password matches the password used to protect the Worksheet.

 Following is the simple usage scenario.